shecodes1222/codeQuiz/README.md

 # codeQuiz
-Create a timed quiz on JavaScript fundamentals.
+## This project contains a timed quiz on JavaScript fundamentals.
+-